 Ketchikan Alaska, USA Travel Guide

 Many B&Bs and lodges in Ketchikan are owned by an individual, with a distinct Alaskan charm.
 Some convert historical buildings, offering immersion into the city's past.
-Seek properties highlighting local artwork or Tongass Narrows views.
+Seek properties highlighting local art or Tongass Narrows views.

 Always check with the U.S. Forest Service for regulations and permit requirements for remote areas camping.